 Assessing climate change-related risks is part of the Group's risk management and strategy development processes.
 Effective and strategic management of climate change-related risks and opportunities across all aspects of its business is vital to its continued ability to operate.
 The Group integrates risk management throughout its business using a structured risk management process that establishes a common methodology for identifying, assessing, treating and monitoring risks.
 In 2020, the Group conducted assessments of physical and regulatory risks to its operations as well as the mitigating actions, detailed in the Climate Report 2020: Pathway to net zero.
-The Group targets a 50 per cent. reduction of its total (Scope 1, 2 and 3) emissions by 2035 compared to a 2019 baseline and targets achieving net-zero emissions by 2050.
-The Group has also introduced a short-term target of total emissions by 15 per cent. by 2026 compared to 2019 levels.
+The Group targets a 40 per cent. reduction of its total (Scope 1, 2 and 3) emissions by 2035 compared to a 2019 baseline and targets achieving net-zero emissions by 2050.
 The Group plans to achieve this by limiting its coal production, investing in the growth of production volumes for commodities essential to the energy and mobility transition, supporting deployment of low emission technologies, contributing to the circular economy and working in partnership with customers and supply chain to promote greater use of low-carbon metals.